 Not too long ago, I received a couple of Blackout X vape pens to review here on Vaporblog.
 For those of you who haven’t heard of it, the Blackout X is a disposable e-cigarette style vaporizer designed for use with “all types of e-liquids”, and works best with cannabis e-liquids.
-From what I’ve been hearing it is quite popular in legal marijuana stores (you can also pick one up on the Blackout website).
+From what I’ve been hearing it is quite popular in legal marijuana stores.

 The packaging the Blackout X comes in is simple and elegant, and it only took me a few seconds to get the unit out (yay no wrap rage!).
 The Blackout X comes with two parts, a battery/atomizer combo, and a plastic tank which holds 0.8mL of e-liquid.
 I dropped a few drops of liquid into the tank (be careful to fill the tank slowly and not overfill, otherwise it’ll leak!), attached it to the rest of the unit, and then took a few puffs.
 One feature that I like about the X is that it has an automatic battery, allowing you to simulate a real smoking experience.
 However, this does mean that you’ll need to take a slightly longer pull in order to activate the battery and produce sufficient amounts of vapor.
 The vapor produced by the Blackout X is consistent (providing you’re using a properly made e-liquid), and I was noticeably buzzed after only a few puffs.
 When you activate the battery by taking a puff, a bright green LED lights up in front, and each one lasted about three days under moderate usage conditions.
 I also liked the ergonomics of the Blackout X, and it was light and oval shaped which made it very easy to hold in both my hand or in between my teeth (which I enjoyed quite a bit!).